apache/pulsar/site2/docs/admin-api-partitioned-topics.md

 ### Internal stats

-You can view the detailed statistics of a topic.
+You can check the detailed statistics of a topic.
 The following is an example.
 For description of each stats, refer to [get internal stats](#get-internal-stats).

 ```json
 {